 Basic knowledge and understanding of these vaccines are necessary before you choose to get vaccinated.
 Educating ourselves about the advantages, disadvantages, precautions, and side effects of these vaccines will avoid unnecessary panic.
 The two vaccines that are now being administered in India are Covishield and Covaxin.
 An individual's medical history and health condition should be greatly considered before getting these vaccines.
 Some people fear that COVID-19 vaccines can make them prone to COVID-19 infection.
 But these vaccines do not contain any live components of SARS-CoV-2 and are relatively safe.

 On January 16, 2021, the Indian Government started administering two vaccines against SARS-CoV-2, Covaxin and Covishield (developed by Bharat Biotech and Serum Institute of India, respectively).
 These vaccines have been granted restricted use because of the pandemic.
 The Government of India has selected healthcare workers and frontline workers as the first group to get vaccinated as they are at higher risk.
-The second group will be people over 50 years and adults with comorbid conditions.
+The second group will be people over 45 years and adults with comorbid conditions.
+The candidates who have the following conditions and above 45 years of age can get vaccinated:

 The various contraindication for COVID-19 vaccines are: